Biarca/patrol-k8s-marketplace/README.md

 - MySQL instance - 1 [2 databases].

 Follow the below instructions for installing the above mentioned assets (using an automated script) and also Patrol application in GCP Marketplace.
-## 2. Steps to Install GCP Assets using Script
+## 2. Setup an Installer Machine
-Follow the below instructions for installing GCP assets using script.
+Follow the below instructions for setting an installer machine, from which script to create GCP assets can be executed.
 ### 2.1 Installer Machine
 A Ubuntu 18.04 machine (bare metal / VM) is needed for executing steps to create required GCP Assets.
 ### 2.2 Prerequisites